tx4x/orc/doc/config.md

 ; placed.
 The contracts.db holds storage contracts between you and other nodes.
 ContractStorageBaseDir = /home/bookchin/.config/orc

-; Set the base directory (parent) for where the shards.kfs folder will be ; placed.
-The shards.kfs stores other nodes data shards, so be sure you set ; this to where you intend to store farmed shards.
+; Set the base directory (parent) for where the shards folder will be ; placed.
+The shards stores other nodes data shards, so be sure you set ; this to where you intend to store farmed shards.
 ShardStorageBaseDir = /home/bookchin/.config/orc